|

 Training

-Since 2020 all colleagues with procurement responsibilities or who are supplier relationship managers for key suppliers are required to periodically complete our Modern Slavery Act Practical Training.
-The completion rate for the most recent round of training was 59%.
-More recently we have developed a shorter awareness training, which we plan to roll out in 2023/24 to a wider group of colleagues in our business who work with suppliers or own supplier relationships, to further increase awareness and understanding of modern slavery within the firm.
+Since 2020 all colleagues with procurement responsibilities or who are supplier relationship managers for key suppliers are required to periodically complete our Modern Slavery Act: Practical Steps for Procurement training module.
+The completion rate for the most recent round of training can be found in the section on monitoring and performance indicators.

 Responsible business

-At DLA Piper, we believe great businesses can make a better world.
-That's why, every day, we help our clients to succeed, and be responsible, sustainable businesses.
-Our view is that, together, we can make business better.
-The firm has adopted Sustainability & ESG as a strategic priority for the firm, and Impactvise has rated us the number one law firm in the world for ESG performance out of over 1000 law firms globally.
+DLA Piper has adopted Sustainability & ESG as a strategic priority for the firm, and Impactvise has rated us the number one law firm in the world for ESG performance out of over one thousand law firms globally.

 We have a responsible ethos and care about our people, our communities, the environment, and uphold high governance and ethical standards.
-As a firm, we actively engage with our people, our clients and our communities to understand evolving expectations, and ensure we meet and exceed those expectations.
+As a firm, we actively engage with our people, our clients and our communities to understand evolving expectations.

 DLA Piper has been a signatory to the UN Global Compact (UNGC) 10 Principles since 2013.
 We have aligned our strategies and operations with the universal principles on human rights, labour, anti-corruption, and the environment.
 We publish an annual Sustainability Report, to reaffirm our commitment to these principles and demonstrate our progress in working to achieve them.
 Since the Sustainable Development Goals (SDGs) were agreed in 2015, we also embraced them as a guiding framework for achieving positive impact.
 Our latest Sustainability Report is published on our website, further information here.